Use the slow cooker to make the best fall apart, shredded chuck roast with barely any effort.

 Beef brisket makes great pulled beef, too, but it can easily dry out.
 If you choose to use this cut it should be cooked on the low setting with plenty of fluid.

-Round roast and rump roast can be also be used with less predictable results.
+Round roast and rump roast can also be used with less predictable results.
 Look for well-marbled roasts and be prepared to chop the cooked meat if it doesn’t easily shred or pull apart.

 The best, meatiest, most savory fall apart roast beef is made in only 3 easy steps.